 There’s no such thing as prices that are too high or too low, it all depends on the clients you’re targeting and the service you’re providing: if you can prove that what you do has value, your prices won’t be considered high.
 If you’ve problems in proving your expertise and your services don’t live up to expectations, then it’s probably time to make some adjustments.

 On a general note, you should never underestimate or overestimate your value.

 Decide your prices based on your expertise, your services, and your value and prove it: they may not be a fit for everyone, but this is one of the risks of being a freelancer.

 5. Create Your Freelance Website

-Having a portfolio website is very much needed for a freelancer: for the majority of the freelancing jobs, the website doesn’t have to be visually stunning but it has to be complete and full of information about what you do, what’s your offer, what’s your expertise and the clients you’ve worked with or you’re still working with.
+Having a portfolio website is very much needed for a freelancer: for the majority of the freelancing jobs, the website doesn’t have to be visually stunning, but it has to be complete of information about what you do, what’s your offer, what’s your expertise and the clients you’ve worked with or you’re still working with.

 Create examples of what you can deliver to give your prospectives a clear idea about you and your business: